fardog/adventure/README.md

 Intro
 -----

-*Abandon hope all ye who enter here…*
+*Abandon hope all ye who enter here...*

-[Adventure](http://adventure.fardogllc.com) was my first project after my self- imposed web programming retirement, and after a 3 year absence, I was rusty.
+[Adventure](http://adventure.fardogllc.com) was my first project after my self-imposed web programming retirement, and after a 3 year absence, I was rusty.
 What you see here isn't beautiful, but by glob it works.

 It was my intention to re-implement an *Adventure 2.0* on Python + Django, but honestly the idea started to bore me.
-I'd love to see someone continue on this project—so here it is!
+I'd love to see someone continue on this project---so here it is!
 GPL'd and all.

 **Yes: I will accept sensible pull requests for merger into the public [Adventure](http://adventure.fardogllc.com) instance!**